-A. Using the same setup as above, deadman air relieved, test Unit filled and bled, place a shop rag or equivalent over the outlet to restrain relief valve flow.
+A. Using the same setup as above, with the fuel pressure relieved, test Unit filled and bled, place a shop rag or equivalent over the outlet to restrain relief valve flow.

 Wear safety glasses or other eye protection during this test to prevent possible eye injury from test liquid exposure.